National Arts Journalism Institute June 27-July 1

 How will the program be conducted?

 The program will occur on zoom and includes morning and afternoon workshops with professional journalist faculty.
 A total of twelve students will be in each workshop.
-In addition, each attendee will be placed into a cohort of three participants for the week, and those cohorts will be accompanied through the week by an assigned staff member.
+In addition, each attendee will be placed into a cohort of six participants for the week, and those cohorts will be accompanied through the week by an assigned staff member.
 The cohort staff member will facilitate the group/independent work sessions, including co-editing.
 Over the course of the week participants will develop an article for potential publication.

 Are scholarships available?